SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 ```

 This is probably the most realistic benchmark, because as long as you have continuous batching enabled you'll use the model like that.
-Don't mind the ridiculous result of prompt processing test, the standard deviation is crazy there.

 ### `llama-cli`